shubhambhole81/CottonLeafDiseaseDetection/README.md

-# CottonLeafDieaseasePrediction
+# Cotton Leaf Disease and Prediction
  Cotton Leaf Disease Detection and Prediction

-It aims to detect and predict disease on a cotton leaf.
+Our project uses machine learning to detect and predict diseases on cotton leaves.
-We trained a model on a dataset and then tested it.
-We deployed our project as a Web application using Flask.
+We trained and tested our model on a dataset and deployed it as a web application using Flask.

 Technologies- Python, Scikit-Learn, Tensorflow, Flask.

-This project was done in Group as a Project Evaluation for UG Program.
+This project was done in a Group as a Project Evaluation for the UG Program.